Frequently Asked Questions

 With the exception of Breeding Dogs, all Guide Dogs are desexed.
 Both male and female puppies are desexed at approximately six months of age.
 Working Guide Dogs need to keep their minds on the job at all times.
 Being desexed reduces the possibility of unwanted levels of distraction towards other dogs, which are frequently encountered when out working.

 Are Guide Dogs allowed to travel on public transport?

-Yes, all Guide Dogs, from puppies through to Working Dogs, are allowed to travel free on all forms of public transport e.g. taxis, buses, trams, trains and aeroplanes.
+Yes, all Guide Dogs, from puppies through to working Assistance Dogs, have access rights to travel on all forms of public transport e.g. taxis, buses, trams, trains and aeroplanes.
 Guide Dogs are also allowed into public places including restaurants, shopping centres, hotels, cinemas etc.

 Is there anywhere Guide Dogs aren’t allowed to go?

 Guide Dogs are not allowed to enter the operating theatre, Burns Unit or Intensive Care Unit of a hospital.
 They are also not allowed access into a zoo as this would cause disruption to the animals, and it is also not a good environment for a Guide Dog to work in.
 Also Guide Dog handlers must inform all National Parks that they are coming with a Guide Dog.

 How much does it cost to train a Guide Dog?

 It costs in excess of $35,000 to train a Guide Dog.

 How long does it take to train a Guide Dog?